numanrki/Posts-Filter-Shortcodes/README.txt

 == Frequently Asked Questions ==
 Q: Can I use multiple shortcodes on the same page?
-A: Yes, you can use multiple instances of [psf-updated] and [psf-trending] on the same page or across the site.
+A: Yes, you can use multiple instances of [psf-updated], [psf-trending], [psf-hot-ticker], and [psf-new-ticker] on the same page or across the site.

 Q: Do I need to know how to code to use this plugin?
 A: No coding knowledge is required!
 The shortcodes are designed to be simple and user-friendly.